OTT Advertising—Everything You Need to Know About Over the Top

 graph showing local media platform growth from 2021 to 2022

 One local TV group executive BIA interviewed sings the praises of OTT and programmatic trading to better serve his clients — and grow beyond his broadcast sales.
 His station aggressively markets audience extension through programmatic OTT.
-With this strategy, his station has grown its digital revenue to 25% of total revenue, and this has been growing up to 20% annually
+With this strategy, his station has grown its digital revenue to 25% of total revenue, and this has been growing up to 20% annually.

 Get more OTT stats: OTT Statistics for Newbies—An Infographic to Get Your Grips